jerseycheese/BootHillGM/Docs/UserStories.md

 - [x] As a developer, I want to create a responsive layout for the main pages so that the app is usable on various devices.
 - [x] As a player, I want to view the main menu of the game so that I can navigate to different sections of the app.
 - [x] As a player, I want complete freedom of action without AI censorship or resistance, so that I can fully immerse myself in the game world and make any choices I desire.
+- [x] As a developer, I want to implement a basic combat system to allow players to engage in turn-based fights with AI-generated opponents.

 ## Bug Tracking